aio-libs/aiohttp/docs/web_reference.rst

 .. class:: FileField

-   A :func:`~collections.namedtuple` that is returned as multidict value by :meth:`Request.POST` if field is uploaded file.
+   A :class:`~collections.namedtuple` instance that is returned as multidict value by :meth:`Request.POST` if field is uploaded file.

    .. attribute:: name